Librum-Reader/Librum/README.md

 Here are solutions to some common errors.
 If your error is not listed here, please open an issue.
 <br>

-Error: `... package "Qt6Gui" is considered to be NOT FOUND`<br>
+- Error: `Failed to find required Qt component "Quick".`<br>
-Solution: Install the libGL mesa dev package, on ubuntu its `sudo apt install libgl1-mesa-dev` and on fedora its `sudo dnf install mesa-libGL-devel`.
+- Solution: Install the libGL mesa dev package, on ubuntu its `sudo apt install libgl1-mesa-dev` and on fedora its `sudo dnf install mesa-libGL-devel`.

 <br>